Robin-Ferm/Robin-Ferm.github.io/_posts/2021-09-22-Databases-In-The-Cloud.md

 However, I did run into a problem when I published my function to the cloud, it is up and running but I'm having trouble accessing it, I get a 401 error which I think has something to do with my API key.
 And yet again I got stuck here so what you're seeing up above is screenshots from localhost.
 I published the function using Visual Studio Code with the help of the Azure extention.

+To get things to work with Cosmos DB I had to install [this nuget package](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.CosmosDB), and for my sanity I wish I had found it earlier..

 ## Have I a plan for updating and expanding the databse?